Innovation-Led Transitions in Energy Supply

 University of Arizona Working Paper 17-10

-Keywords: directed technical change, complementarities, lock-in, path dependency, coevolution, energy, climate, greenhouse gas, carbon
+Keywords: innovation, complementarities, lock-in, path dependence, energy, climate, greenhouse gas, carbon

 Suggested Citation: Suggested Citation